Home » Testing and Assessment » How To Avoid Negative Effects Of Tests On Students

 How To Avoid Negative Effects Of Tests On Students

-Some educators argue against using tests saying that students study for tests only at the end of the semester or when the school year is about to finish while not working throughout the course and once the test has finished, students forget all that had been learned.
+Some educators argue against using tests.
+They say students study for tests only at the end of the semester.
+Students also tend to study when the school year is about to finish, while not working throughout the course.
+Once the test has finished, students forget all that had been learned.
 Others added that students become focused on passing tests rather than learning to improve their skills.
 All these arguments don’t justify eliminating tests at all because there are many reasons and much importance for testing.

 Reasons for Testing